 As someone with both therapeutic and coaching experience I often work with people who start off in therapy and who then move into coaching as their focus shifts from overcoming their difficulties to creating a meaningful and fulfilling life both at home and at work.

 Training, qualifications & experience

-I have been in practise for twelve years since qualifying in Human Givens Therapy.
+I have been in practise since 2005 after qualifying in Human Givens Therapy.
 Human Givens therapy is a versatile form of therapy and combines its own approach with other effective forms of therapy such as CBT, Solution-Focused Therapy, hypnotherapy, mindfulness, metaphor & storytelling.
 As an approach it is easily adapted to both short and longer-term work.